-The number of shares of our common stock to be outstanding after this offering is based on 2,945,676 shares of common stock outstanding as of June 30 2018, adjusted for the Company's 1-for-15 reverse stock split on September 4, 2018, and excludes, as of September 30, 2018:
+The number of shares of our common stock to be outstanding after this offering is based on 3,012,343 shares of common stock outstanding as of December 14, 2018, and excludes, as of December 14, 2018:

-- 412,478 shares of our common stock issuable upon the exercise of outstanding stock options, with exercise prices ranging from \$0 to \$19.35 and having a weighted-average exercise price of \$11.70 per share; - 211,239 shares of our common stock reserved for future grant under our 2017 Equity Incentive Plan; - Approximately 7,531 shares of our common stock issuable upon the exercise of outstanding warrants, with exercise prices ranging from approximately \$40.00 to \$2,885 per share and having a weighted-average exercise price of \$1,697 per share; and - An aggregate of 67,000 shares of our common stock issuable upon the conversion of 1,001 shares of our Series A Convertible Preferred Stock.
+- 422,478 shares of our common stock issuable upon the exercise of outstanding stock options, with exercise prices ranging from \$0 to \$19.35 and having a weighted-average exercise price of \$11.70 per share; - 211,239 shares of our common stock reserved for future grant under our 2017 Equity Incentive Plan; and - Approximately 7,531 shares of our common stock issuable upon the exercise of outstanding warrants, with exercise prices ranging from approximately \$40.00 to \$2,885 per share and having a weighted-average exercise price of \$1,697 per share.

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriter of its over-allotment option, no sale of any pre-funded warrants in this offering and no exercise by the underwriter of its warrants to purchase shares of our common stock at an exercise price per share which is equal to 125% of the public offering price per share of the shares of common stock offered in this offering.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise by the underwriter of its over-allotment option, no sale of any pre-funded warrants in this offering and no exercise by the underwriter of its warrants to purchase up to 290,405 shares of our common stock (including the number of shares of common stock issuable upon exercise of the option to purchase additional securities) at an exercise price per share which is equal to 125% of the public offering price per share of the shares of common stock offered in this offering.